Alberta Born

 And gently call upon the flowered paintbrush

-To awake and claim a silent sleeping land
+To awake and claim again a silent sleeping land

 With stippled hues and strokes that rise, ignite

-And melt the snow in living prairie fire.
+And melt the snow in living prairie fires.

 Nor else on earth exists a state so grand